TritonDataCenter/rfd/rfd/0071/README.md

 ```

-#### `m-encrypt-metadata-mac`
+#### `m-encrypt-metadata-hmac`
-Like `m-encrypt-mac` we store the MAC in base64 for the ciphertext for the HTTP header `m-encrypt-metadata` so that we can verify the authenticity of the header ciphertext.
+Like `m-encrypt-mac` we store the SHA256 HMAC in base64 for the ciphertext for the HTTP header `m-encrypt-metadata` so that we can verify the authenticity of the header ciphertext.
 Note: This header is not used for AEAD ciphers.
 ```
-m-encrypt-metadata-mac: SHA256:XXXXXXXXX
+m-encrypt-metadata-hmac: (SHA256)XXXXXXXXX

 ```